Comcast/Bynar/README.md

 size will be equal to the ceph.conf `osd journal size` configuration setting which is given in megabytes.

-Osd Configs should be specified for ceph to use.
+Osd Configs should be specified for ceph to use for each OSD device on the server.
 This lets Bynar know whether to add an osd device manually or through LVM.
 When configuring for a Bluestore device that will not be added as an LVM, you can also specify the journal path and the RocksDB path (the block.wal and block.db symlinks respectively), though they should not point to the same location.
 ### Directory layout:
 1. Top level is the dead disk detector aka bynar